overbrowsing/pruner/README.md

 ### Installation

 1. **Insert the HTML Snippet**: If you used the [Tile Maker](/tools/tile-maker/README.md), locate the exported HTML snippet in the image folder associated with the image name within the [processed folder](/tools/tile-maker/processed/).
-Copy this snippet into your web project where you want to display the images.
+Copy this snippet into your web project where you want to display the image.

 2. **Update Parameters**: Update the `path` parameter in the HTML snippet to point to the location of your tiles.
 Ensure that you configure any optional parameters (`roi` and `scale`) as needed to suit your project.
 Don’t forget to include `alt` text as well!